 • Your ability to manage the job and studies.

 Advantages of an Executive MBA Degree

 Many persons make the mistake of thinking that an executive MBA programs is preferable because it allows you to study without quitting your job.
 Rather, the biggest advantage of the executive course is that it equips you to make the transition into upper management positions.

 It is designed for those who have worked in middle management positions for close to a decade, and are now seeking new opportunities.
 In the long run, whether you combined work with studies or took a break is hardly going to make a significant difference.

 The executive MBA course has better brand value as compared to new age full-time MBA courses like the one year course.
 If you are prepared to work hard, you can gain all the necessary skills and knowledge despite studying on a part-time basis.

 In the past, the fact that the conventional MBA degree was the only full-time option available for experienced individuals was a significant drawback.
 This is why have designed a one year course specifically for experienced individuals who want to acquire management qualification without taking a long break.

-It is pertinent to note that our one year degree is designed for those with four to five years of work experience while the executive MBA course is more suited for those with more than a decade of work experience.
+It is pertinent to note that our one year MBA program is designed for those with four to five years of work experience while the executive MBA course is more suited for those with more than a decade of work experience.

 Despite the fact that both courses offer an MBA degree, it is virtually impossible to compare the executive MBA with the full-time MBA option.
 Unless your employer is prepared to support you, we suggest you consider the cheaper option of going in for an one year MBA course.